Menginventor/dde_ivp/README.md

 - Event handling for detecting zero-crossings and termination.
 - Built-in support for numerical methods like `RK23` and `RK45`.
 - Compatible with SciPy's `solve_ivp` interface for familiarity.
+- Adaptive step size and configurable maximum step size for precision and stability.

 ---

 ## Installation